d12frosted/elpa-mirror/melpa/jonprl-mode-readme.txt

-;;; Commentary:

-;; This is a major mode for editing JonPRL files.
-Right now, it's just ;; simple syntax highlighting.
+This is a major mode for editing JonPRL files.
+Right now, it's just simple syntax highlighting.